qmk/qmk_firmware/docs/feature_bootmagic.md

 }
 ```

-You can additional feature here like resetting the eeprom, or the like.
+You can additional feature here.
+For instance, resetting the eeprom or requiring additional keys to be pressed to trigger bootmagic.
 Keep in mind that `bootmagic_lite` is called before a majority of features are initialized in the firmware.